matthew-brett/dyneweb/research/cv.rst

 many tools that are developing for improving scientific code and sharing analyses.
-For example, all our `nipy.org`-based projects use standard open-source best practice for software development, including distributed version control based at http://github.com, full web-based code review, automated unit tests, automated remote testing of all code commits using our own continuous integration server and publicly available testing servers for open-source projects.
+For example, all our `nipy.org`-based projects use standard open-source best practice for software development, including distributed version control based at http://github.com/nipy, full web-based code review, and automated code testing on our own servers and publicly available testing servers for open-source projects.

 The Nipy community now consists of six projects.
-I am the lead developer for two of these, and a core developer of another (see *software* section in publications).
+I am the lead developer of the main *nipy* project and the *nibabel* image reading library, and a core developer of *dipy* (see above).

 In part because of this work, I have become increasingly involved in projects to teach computing methods to students and researchers.
-I have taught and assisted at "Software Carpentry" workshops teaching basic techniques for using scientific code.
+I have taught and assisted at *Software Carpentry* workshops [#swc]_ teaching basic techniques for using scientific code.

 I have been lucky to have been very close to the development of the IPython notebook, an interactive web-based application that allows sharing of code and data for describing analyses and teaching.
 This technology has allowed me to go back to previous tutorials in which I had tried to mix code and